DhruvaG2000/Blog-GSoC21/xenomai/install.md

 ^C---|-----------|-----------|-----------|--------|------|-------------------------
 RTS|      4.374|      6.187|     49.833|       0|     0|    00:00:04/00:00:04
 ```
 then Congrats!
 You have successfully installed the Xenomai libraries and Kernel on your BeagleBone!

 ## References

 1. [Xenomai Wiki](https://source.denx.de/Xenomai/xenomai/-/wikis/Installing_Xenomai_3#library-install)

+## Contingencies

+- It is possible that your BBAI may not boot after upgrading to xenomai kernel, try to access the boot logs via UART, and monitor them closely, also try to *RESET* and not `power off - power on` neither reboot the board.